ProjectOpenSea/opensea-creatures/README.md

 ### Deploying to the Rinkeby network.

-1. You'll need to sign up for [Infura](https://infura.io). and get an API key.
+1. Follow the steps above to get a Rinkeby node API key
-2. You'll need Rinkeby ether to pay for the gas to deploy your contract.
-Visit https://faucet.rinkeby.io/ to get some.
-3. Using your API key and the mnemonic for your MetaMask wallet (make sure you're using a MetaMask seed phrase that you're comfortable using for testing purposes), run:
+2. Using your API key and the mnemonic for your MetaMask wallet (make sure you're using a MetaMask seed phrase that you're comfortable using for testing purposes), run:

 ```
-export INFURA_KEY="<infura_key>"
+export ALCHEMY_KEY="<alchemy_project_id>" # or you can use INFURA_KEY
 export MNEMONIC="<metmask_mnemonic>"
 DEPLOY_ACCESSORIES_SALE=1 yarn truffle migrate --network rinkeby
 ```